 There are often commercial benefits to resolving matters by way of negotiation and as we understand the way in which a Court is likely to deal with your matter, we are able to advise you in relation to making (and accepting) reasonable proposals.

 The team at McLachlan Thorpe partners will ensure that all alternative dispute resolution options are explored, including mediation and arbitration, to offer parties the opportunity to reach agreement, which is usually far more satisfactory, and tailored to meet parties and children’s needs.

 How we can help

-If you are considering separating (or have already separated), our Family Law team has extensive experience with helping many clients through difficult family law matters.
-If you would like further information, please contact:
+The Family Law Team also have extensive experience with helping many clients through difficult family law matters.
+If you have a family law matter, concerns about a loan or gift or questions about family law and you would like further information, please contact